yellowmessenger/documentation/docs/platform_concepts/data/create-tables.md

 title: Creating Tables and Inserting Data
 ---

-### How to access the Database on the Yellow Messenger platform?
+### How to access the Database on the yellow.ai platform?

 Headover to the `Data` tab from the left sidebar to access the database.